-Depending on your immiration status, you will find that you qualify to some, but not all programs listed in this booklet.

-All newcomers are more than welcome to use this guide to learn more about Manitoba and know what to expect when they arrive.
-But please remember to check the eligibility requirements of programs you're interested in before applying.
+Depending on your immigration status, you will find that you qualify to some, but not all programs listed in this booklet.
+So please remember to check the eligibility requirements of programs you're interested in before applying.

 If you have questions or suggestions about the content of this guide, please email us at info@english-online.ca.